open-telemetry/opentelemetry-specification/specification/metrics/api.md

 Asynchronous instruments have associated `callback` functions which are responsible for reporting [Measurement](#measurement)s.
 Callback functions will be called only when the Meter is being observed.
-The order of callback execution is unspecified.
+The order of callback execution is not specified.

 The API to construct asynchronous instruments MUST accept the following parameters: